 - For UDM and AUSF, Routing Indicator.

 - If the consumer is AMF, it includes list of GUAMI(s).
-In addition, AMF may include list of GUAMI(s) for which it can serve as backup for failure/maintenance.
+In addition, AMF may include list of GUAMI(s) for which it can serve as backup for failure/maintenance and the list of S-NSSAI(s) the AMF supports.

+- If the consumer is NSACF, it includes the list of S-NSSAI(s) for which it manages admission control.